moluopro/matrices/README.md

-Matrices - A Matrix Computation Library in Dart
+Matrices - Dart Matrix Computing Library
 > [中文文档](README.ZH.md)
 > Grayscale releases are marked with '!'
 > Unimplemented functions are marked with '*'